react-navigation/react-navigation.github.io/versioned_docs/version-7.x/bottom-tab-navigator.md

 #### `SceneStyleInterpolators`

 - `forFade` - Cross-fade animation for the screen transition where the new screen fades in and the old screen fades out.
-- `forShifting` - Shifting animation for the screen transition where the screens slightly shift to left/right.
+- `forShift` - Shifting animation for the screen transition where the screens slightly shift to left/right.

 Example: